Property Crimes in Georgia

 Lack of Intent: If you did not mean to commit a crime or lacked the intent to complete the crime, this could be a defense to some of the theft crimes but not all.

-Mistake as to the Value of the Property: If the property is valued over $500, then the crime will be charged as a felony.
-But it if is under $500, it will be a misdemeanor.
+Mistake as to the Value of the Property: If the property is valued over $500, then the crime can be charged as a felony.
+But it if is under $500, it will likely be a misdemeanor.

 There are a plethora of other arguments that can be used to defend your case so call one of our Georgia Property Crime Attorneys today.
 Your Lawyer will tailor a strong defense based on your case.

 It is critical that you have an experienced Georgia Property Crime Attorney to navigate the ins and outs of the laws.
-Your Georgia Lawyer will help defend you against the charges and protect your valuable legal and civil rights.
+Your Property Crime Lawyer in Georgia will help defend you against the charges and protect your valuable legal and civil rights.
 They will be with you every step of the way and they are dedicated to your case.
 That means they can be reached anytime- days, nights, and weekends.
-Contact our Lawyers to schedule a consultation.
+Contact our Georgia Property Crime Lawyers today to schedule a consultation.
 Don't wait to call because a property crime conviction will have serious consequences.